Azure/communication-ui-library/docs/DesignPrinciples.md

 ## Flexible

 Each component should be individually useful and composable, to enable developers to only take what they need and extend and customize as necessary.
-Components are easily composable and can be used in any visual layout that framework users can come up with.
+Components can be composed to create any visual layout that framework users can come up with.
 This includes that the UI framework is not tied to Azure Communication Services in any way and it can be used for any communication app.
 Developers can choose to use the UI framework with a communication solution of their choice, like raw WebRtc or another non-Microsoft Chat or Calling library.

 ## Unbiased

-The UI framework is great for building new application from ground up but it is also great to fit into **any existing architecture**.
+The UI framework is great for building a new application from ground up but it is also great to fit into **any existing architecture**.
 To achieve this we embrace state-of-the-art best practices:

 * declarative and pure rendering
 * unidirectional data flow